planet-winter/emacs/README.md

     setup.sh

-this will symlink your .emacs.d	to the clone
+  * this will symlink your .emacs.d to the clone
+  * install emacs using yum
+  * install elpy python dependencies using pip

-the first time you start emacs, it will install some additional packages that are best handled by the package manager.
+the first time you start emacs, it will install some packages that are best handled by the emacs package manager.

+## Credits

+Used https://github.com/magnars/.emacs.d as a starting point